cesconettoedu/EdsShopMemo/README.md

 # Ed's ShopMemo

-<h4>This application allows you to save the names of products that you need to remember to buy by dividing them by some locations.</h4>
+<h4>This application allows you to save the names of products that you need to remember to buy by dividing them by some locations and link to a photo.</h4>
 <h4>It even lets you save photos or take them from your gallery to find out what the packaging of the product you want to remember really was.</h4>
 <h4>And you can share any list or photo..</h4>